 Woodhaven is a somewhat small city located in the state of Michigan.
 With a population of 12,539 people and three constituent neighborhoods, Woodhaven is the 89th largest community in Michigan.

-The per capita income in Woodhaven in 2010 was $30,391, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,564 for a family of four.
+The per capita income in Woodhaven in 2010 was $30,201, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $120,804 for a family of four.
 However, Woodhaven contains both very wealthy and poor people as well.

+Woodhaven is a somewhat ethnically-diverse city.
 The people who call Woodhaven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodhaven residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Woodhaven include Polish, Irish, Italian, and English.

 The most common language spoken in Woodhaven is English.
 Other important languages spoken here include Spanish and Italian.